-It says Annamari in my passport, but I have been called Ammi for as long as I can remember.
-As the story tells, I actually named myself Ammi.
+It says Annamari Lahtinen in her passport, but she has been called Ammi Lahtinen for as long as she can remember.
+As the story tells, she actually gave herself the name Ammi.
 Sure, it must have been easier for a little toddler to pronounce, but oddly enough, Annamari seems equally difficult to adults.
-In other words, just call me Ammi.
+In other words, Ammi is Ammi.

 I take a lot of photos to remember even the smallest design ideas.
 Yes, I get weird looks from people passing by, wondering why I am photographing rows of shopping carts in the supermarket or the dirty floor of a local tram.
-Every once in a while I like to use old school cameras as with those, the end result always comes with a surprise element regardless of how the photos are planned.
+Every once in a while I like to use old school cameras.
+With them the end result always comes with a surprise element regardless of how the photos are planned.

-The newest patterns are very nature focused, inspired both from my home town back in the countryside as well as the city nature in Helsinki.
-For example the design ”Aarteet” is based on a little art project of mine: Four times a year, every season I make a so called ”collection of treasures” photo of the flowers & plants from my mom’s garden.
-On the other hand, my inspiration for the design Kaislikko comes from the bed of reeds at the Töölönlahti bay in Helsinki city centre.
+Ammi Lahtinen’s patterns are often very nature focused.
+Inspiration comes both from her home town back in the countryside as well as the city nature in Helsinki.
+For example, inspiration for pattern “Kaislikko” comes from the bed of reeds at the Töölönlahti bay in downtown Helsinki.